murugapl/manage-vaccinations-in-schools-guidance/app/guide/record-offline.md

 If a child was not vaccinated:

 1. Choose ‘N’ from the dropdown menu in the vaccinated column.
-2. Enter the name of the vaccination that was not given in the `VACCINE_GIVEN` column, so we can link the vaccination record with the right programme in Mavis.
-3. Choose the correct reason why the vaccine was not performed in the relevant column using the dropdown menu.
+2. Choose the correct reason why the vaccine was not performed in the relevant column using the dropdown menu.
-4. Any notes about the vaccination should be added to the notes column.
+3. Any notes about the vaccination should be added to the notes column.

 ### Entering valid information